Atmois/Atmois/Misc/Evals.md

 (Takes place at [PBCC](www.roblox.com/games/17541193) !petserver)

 * **Phase 1:** Extinguish the fires and clear the debris from Cargo Bay 1C in 200 seconds.
-  * You are provided with the ER Shovel & Hose & the Gamepass Speed Coil.
+  * You are provided with the DR Shovel, DR Hose & the Gamepass Speed Coil.

 * **Phase 2:** A 5 question quiz relating to patrol knowledge and leadership, you must pass all phases above in order to be allowed to take the quiz.